Choosing a cell phone plan for kids and teenagers

 Summary: How to find the right phone and plan for your child, tween or teen.

-Once the sole domain of legal adults with paying jobs and busy schedules, cell phones are becoming increasingly appealing to younger age groups, with more and more parents caving into their child's demands for a phone of their very own.
-The most obvious and cited reason is the peace of mind it affords parents, knowing that they have an easy means of contacting - and being contacted by - their offspring at any time.
-Of course, there's no denying that for kids tween-age and upwards, having a phone is as much about fitting in socially as it is about appeasing the needs of overprotective moms and dads.
+Cell phones are becoming increasingly appealing to younger age groups, with more and more parents caving into their child's demands for a phone of their very own.
+And while having a means to contact your child wherever they are offers peace of mind to anxious parents, there's no denying that for kids tween-age and upwards, having a phone is as much about fitting in socially as it is about appeasing the needs of overprotective moms and dads.

 If you have made the decision to let your child have their own phone, you might be facing the task of figuring out what kind of plan would be best for their needs.
 It’s no secret that when it comes to money (in particular, their parent’s money) kids don’t always make the smartest decisions, which is why it’s so important to make the right choice concerning a potentially costly investment such as a phone - especially if you’ll be footing the bill.